CCP - FAQs - About CCS: General

 The cost of ignoring the world’s pressing challenge of vigorously cutting carbon dioxide emissions is far higher than the cost of investing now in proven technology.
 On a more immediate cost/return perspective, the prospect of a functional emissions cap and trade program will necessitate companies like utilities and companies working in the energy industry to reduce emissions significantly or find production to become increasingly expensive and unprofitable.

 How supportive have your government partners been?
 Can you outline the level of sponsorship and the types of funding that the project has received from the public sector?

-Our government partners have been indispensable in providing resources both through financial support and human capital.
-The research that is taking place at a government level works in concert with member company work and we aim to maintain this collaborative partnership.
-More explicitly, the Project is funded mainly by the participant companies (70%) but with significant support from government participants (30%).
+Our government partners were indispensable in providing resources both through financial support and human capital.
+The research that took place at a government level worked in concert with member company work as a collaborative partnership.
+More explicitly, the Project was funded mainly by the participant companies (70%) but with significant support from government participants (30%).